jmalonda12/joshs-megr2156-portfolio/docs/assignments/A03/index.md

 ## 7. FEA Setup

 A static FEA study was created in SolidWorks Simulation.

 One circular end face of the bar was fixed to represent the support, while the opposite circular end face was subjected to the required tensile load.

+The required load was:

+**F = 500 lbf**

-The required load was **500 lbf**.
-Since SolidWorks was displaying force in Newtons, the load was converted using:
+Since SolidWorks was displaying force in Newtons, I converted the load:

 **500 lbf × 4.44822 N/lbf = 2224.1 N**